RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 -   **Minimization mode** (-flexPepDockingMinimizeOnly) Perform a short minimization of the peptide protein interface without going into the docking simulation (including all side-chain torsion angles ; all peptide backbone torsion angles ; and the rigid body orientation of the peptide relative to the receptor)

+For PIPER-FlexPepDock use -lowres_preoptimize
+                          -flexPepDocking:pep_refine
+                          -flexPepDocking:flexpep_score_only
+                          -min_receptor_bb

 Input Files
 ===========

 FlexPepDock requires the following inputs:

 -   **Starting structure:**
      An initial approximate structure of a peptide-protein complex, either with or without side-chain coordinates.
 In *ab-initio* mode, the starting backbone conformation of the peptide may be arbitrary (e.g., extended).
 See `        main/tests/integration/tests/flexpepdock/input/1ER8_rb1_tor10_5.pdb       ` for an example for an initial structure in Refinement mode, or `       main/demos/protocol_capture/flex_pep_dock_abinitio/input_file/2b1z.start.pdb       ` for *ab-initio* mode.
 The exact way in which the starting conformation is created may vary depending on the specific application.
-For example, if similar structures exist (this is common in peptide binders with multiple specificityity, as in PDZ domains and many signal peptides), the initial structure can be constructed from an homology model of a similar structure using the Rosetta tool for comparative modeling, or any other homology modeling tools.
+For example, if similar structures exist (this is common in peptide binders with multiple specificity, as in PDZ domains and many signal peptides), the initial structure can be constructed from an homology model of a similar structure using the Rosetta tool for comparative modeling, or any other homology modeling tools.
 If only the binding site is known, the initial peptide chain can be created from a FASTA file using the [[BuildPeptide Rosetta utility|build-peptide]] or using external tools such as PyMol Builder.
 The chain can then be positioned manually in the vicinity of the binding site (e.g., in an extended backbone conformation) using external tools like PyMol and Chimera.
 Alternatively, the peptide may be positioned manually in a completely arbitrary orientation relative to the receptor protein, and brought to the vicinity of the binding site using FlexPepDock or Rosetta docking application, together with a constraint file to position the peptide close to the specified binding site, using appropriate distance constraints.

 -   **Native structure:**
      This is a reference structure for RMSD comparisons and statistics of final models, in case a native structure is available.
 If a native is not supplied, the starting structure is used for reference instead.